ariga/atlas-provider-typeorm/README.md

 ![CI](https://github.com/ariga/atlas-provider-typeorm/actions/workflows/ci.yaml/badge.svg)

-Load [Typeorm](https://typeorm.io/) entities into an [Atlas](https://atlasgo.io) project.
+Load [TypeORM](https://typeorm.io/) entities into an [Atlas](https://atlasgo.io) project.

 ## Use-cases
-1. **Declarative migrations** - use a Terraform-like `atlas schema apply --env typeorm` to apply your Typeorm entities to the database.
+1. **Declarative migrations** - use a Terraform-like `atlas schema apply --env typeorm` to apply your TypeORM entities to the database.
-2. **Automatic migration planning** - use `atlas migrate diff --env typeorm` to automatically plan a migration from the current database version to the Typeorm schema.
+2. **Automatic migration planning** - use `atlas migrate diff --env typeorm` to automatically plan a migration from the current database version to the TypeORM schema.

 ## Installation